Overriding Type Class Instances (Part 2)

 (K1 R (Overridden ('Just "baz") Text '[As String CharArray])))))

-As you can see, the leaf nodes of our generic representation have now been tagged as Overridden
+xAs you can see, the leaf nodes of our generic representation have now been tagged as Overridden and include the field name, underlying type, and type-level list of overrides.

 Making it really work for real